Citalopram: 7 things you should know

 - Citalopram is a medicine that may be used in the treatment of depression and other mood disorders.

-- Experts believe citalopram's effects are due to its ability to rebalance chemicals in the brain, such as serotonin, that are imbalanced in people with anxiety, depression, and other disorders.
+- Experts are unsure exactly how citalopram works, although historically it was believed that citalopram's effects were due to its ability to rebalance chemicals in the brain, such as serotonin, that were thought to be imbalanced in people with anxiety, depression, and other mood disorders.
+Studies confirm that citalopram is still effective for treating mood disorders, such as depression, even though the way it works is unknown.

-- Its activity against other neurotransmitters is much less potent than other antidepressants.
+- The activity of citalopram against other neurotransmitters, such as norepinephrine or dopamine, is much less potent than other antidepressants.

-- May be used in the treatment of moderate-to-severe depression (Major Depressive Disorder).
+- May be used for the treatment of moderate-to-severe depression (also called Major Depressive Disorder).

 - Less likely to cause drowsiness than some other antidepressants.

-- Has also been used off-label for other conditions such as anxiety, alcoholism, eating disorders, fibromyalgia, and obsessive-compulsive disorder.
+- Has also been used off-label for other conditions such as agitation associated with dementia, generalized and social anxiety disorder, alcoholism, eating disorders (such as binge-eating disorder), fibromyalgia, panic disorder, obsessive-compulsive disorder (OCD), and post-traumatic stress disorder (PTSD).

-- SSRIs in general, are better tolerated than many other medicines used in the treatment of depression.
+- SSRIs in general, are better tolerated than many other medicines used for the treatment of depression.

 - Generic citalopram is available.